Port of Miami hotels with cruise shuttle

 My take:

-A good budget option, but shuttle availability can be limited.
+A good budget option where the shuttle is genuinely used by cruise guests, but availability can be limited.
 I recommend confirming transfer details as soon as you arrive.

 YVE Hotel Miami features a contemporary design and a central Downtown location, making it a convenient option for cruise passengers staying close to the Port of Miami.
 The hotel is within walking distance of Bayside Marketplace and waterfront areas.